The Gathering has popped up in the most unlikely locations in the US and the UK. Below are descriptions of the current micro-churches happening.

 Here are a few of the places we are looking to reach in the coming years:

 The Town of Glastonbury – our friend Diana Dingles Greenfield is a vicar at Glastonbury and we are hoping to join her in touching this beautiful and mystical place with grace.

-Land’s End, Cornwall – There is an open invitation to join the vicar Vanda Perret at the farthest southwest tip of England, which one should not call “England” when you are there – it is Cornwall!
+Land’s End, Cornwall – a gorgeous and magical place at the farthest southwest tip of England, which one should not call “England” when you are there – it is Cornwall!

-Maybe you would like to participate in a church like this.
+Maybe you would like to participate in church that meets in this way.
 Contact us if this is something that seems up your alley.